jeanraisa/Capstone/README.md

 # Pregnancy Risk Prediction System

-This project aims to predict and monitor heart disease in real-time using Machine Learning (ML) and IoT technologies.
-The system uses sensor data to make predictions and provides alerts for high-risk patients.
+This project aims to predict and monitor pregnancy risks  using Machine Learning (ML) and mobile technologies.
+The system uses physiological data to make predictions and provides alerts for high-risk pregnancy.
 By analyzing user-inputted physiological data and the system provides personalized risk predictions and health insights to support early intervention and safer pregnancies.

 # Project Overview